mylordkaz/portfolio/README.md

 On this portfolio I will showcase my latest Projects and code,

-My usual tech stack is,
+#### My usual tech stack is,
-For Frontend: React & TypeScript.
+   - For Frontend: React & TypeScript.
-For Backend: Express.js & typeScript.
+   - For Backend: Express.js & typeScript.
-for database: PostgreSQL & Prisma.
+   - For database: PostgreSQL & Prisma.